 “Modern mindfulness” is a booming industry: in this hyper-connected, 24-7, fast-paced world, there is an understanding that to live mindfully is to live with greater focus, relaxation and balance.
 We all want it!
 Unlike the practice of meditation, mindfulness is less about spirituality and more about concentration.
 In a nutshell, it’s about the ability to quiet […]

-We challenged long-time PFI client, consultant and self-confessed “Pilates Groupie”, Carly to step outside her comfort zone, give Basic Reformer a go and document her observations along the way.
+We challenged long-time PFI member, Consultant and self-confessed “Pilates Groupie”, Carly to step outside her comfort zone, give Basic Reformer a go and document her observations along the way.

 “Six to eight weeks”.
 That’s what we’re told: in six to eight weeks, you’ll be back to normal.
 You’ll feel like yourself again – hallelujah!
 But will you?
 What’s “normal”?
 And what if you don’t?